joelwking/ansible-tetration/CONFIGURATION_GUIDE.md

 ```

 ### Installing Required Packages
-The following 'apt' and 'pip' packages and SDKs will need be installed to used this software.
+The following 'apt' and 'pip' packages and SDKs are required used this software.

 ```YAML
 - name: Installs packages for my development environment